Azure/Databricks360/iac-adb-360/README.md

 * assigns the Content Repo 'Databricks360/content-adb360' to the workspace.
 The repo is assigned under the service principal, not a regular workspace user, for automated deployment to work
 * creates a shared cluster defined in the json 'sharedcluster.json'.
 To reflect the name of the new cluster.
 Before using the script, please adjust the cluster name in the json file.

-After working through 2.x the IAC part is finished and work continues on the workspace level.
+and here goes:

 3. **Configure and run the pipeline deploy-postmetastore.yml**

-3.1. configure a variable group for the cluster pipeline /pipelines/azure/deploy-postmetastore.yml with the following:
+3.1. configure a variable group with the name 'vgdevadb360' for the cluster pipeline /pipelines/azure/deploy-postmetastore.yml with the following:

 3.1.1. **resourcegroupname** - name of the resource group